Floorp-Projects/Floorp/docs/performance/intel_power_gadget.md

     (\"IA\") and the GPU (\"GT\").
 These measurements aren\'t particularly useful for power profiling purposes.
 -   **Temperature**: Shows the package temperature.
 This is interesting, but again not useful for power profiling purposes.
-Specificially, the temperature is a proxy measurement that is *affected by* processor power consumption, rather than one that *affects* it, which makes it even less useful than most proxy measurements.
+Specifically, the temperature is a proxy measurement that is *affected by* processor power consumption, rather than one that *affects* it, which makes it even less useful than most proxy measurements.